computerlegs/live-keys/README.md

 ![car-no-keys.gif](assets/car-no-keys.gif)

 ✅ Important!
 Install `live-keys` in a NEW FOLDER, as a NEW PROJECT.
-It is a seperate codebase to your other project.
+It is a separate codebase to your other project.

 Once you establish your `keys.json` file treat it like any other key.
 Safely, securely, and offline unless you know what you're doing.